StackHawk

 The allowed_headers and exposed_headers options control the HTTP request and response headers that your Laravel application and a browser on a different origin can exchange.
 The defaults are ['*'] for allowed_headers and false for exposed_headers.
 As a result, clients can send any request headers, but the server can only use standard response headers.

 These defaults are probably sensible.
 Check your API implementation, though.
-If you ever send custom headers, you’ll need to expose them, too.
+If you ever send custom headers, you’ll need to expose them as well.

 Some CORS requests require preflights, which are HTTP OPTIONS requests that precede the actual API call.
-To minimize those with caching, change the max_age default 0 to a higher value.
+To minimize caching, change the default max_age value to a higher number than the default 0.
 That comes in handy when you expect many round trips between client and server.
-Most browsers cap this value, though, so something short like 600 seconds (10 minutes) makes sense.
+Most browsers cap this value, though, so a value like 600 seconds (10 minutes) is reasonable.

 Finally, the supports_credentials option indicates whether you can use cookies or other credentials with your requests.
 Once again, think about your scenario.

-• An open API endpoint doesn’t require cookies because it’s either public or uses API keys for control.
+An open API endpoint doesn’t require cookies because it’s either publicly accessible or uses API keys for authentication and control.
 For those, you can keep this as false.

-• For an SPA where your users log in, though, you probably need credentials, so make sure to set it to true.
+For an SPA where users log in, you probably need credentials, so make sure to set this to true.

 Are There Other Caveats?